MoArtis/RCGMod/README.md

 - "fixMaxStaminaBug": Can be set to true or false.
 If true, fix a bug that prevented the phone interface to display a maxed-out Stamina stat.

 - "activateTrainingMode": Can be set to true or false.
-If true, allows to use the F1, F2 and F3 keys to make the enemies invincible, use their nightmare variation and unable to use attacks respectively.
+If true, allows to use the F1 to F5 keys to switch on and off different features related to "combo training".

 - "enemiesScalingRatio": Can be set to any real number between 0.1 and 20.
 Will change the size of the enemies. :D

+- "gameplayModifications": This section contains flags that change aspects of gameplay

+	- "activeRecruits": Can be set to true or false.
+If true, change the recruit system entirely.
+Recruits will now actively participate to the fight until they are taken down by the enemies or until the player left the current room.
+Summoning a recruit costs a heart, as well as letting a recruit get KO'ed.
+Press the recruit button again to dismiss before they are KOed.

+	- "quickComboOverride":  Can be set to true or false.
+If true, after purchasing extensions to the quick combo, you can still do the finisher early by holding up while pressing quick attack.

+	- "backAttackCombo":  Can be set to true or false.
+If true, in all combos where you can combo into a heavy attack, you can also combo into a back attack by holding back while pressing heavy attack.

+	- "backAttackAutoParry":  Can be set to true or false.
+If true, all back attacks have an auto-parry property against all non-boss attacks coming from the back.

+	- "heavyAttackGuardBreak":  Can be set to true or false.
+If true, forward + heavy attacks will break the guard of non-boss enemies.

+	- "sharedRewards":  Can be set to true or false.
+If true, all XP and money from fighting enemies will be shared between players in coop mode.

+	- "monkMode": Can be set to true or false.
+This is a challenge mode where you play in poverty.
+No money will be earned (though you will start with all techniques unlocked, and burgers are free during the Godai burger quest).
+Enemies will have a 20% health bonus, act 1 and 2 enemies will be slightly tougher, all bosses will have double health, and Sabuko will have a nice end-boss surprise for you.
+In return, all characters will start with both Kyoko's and Misako's starting equipment.
+You may want to put on those gym shorts, since you don't have a lot of other ways to get health back :)

+	- "alwaysKeepWeapons": Can be set to true or false.
+If true, the player characters will keep their currently held weapon when entering a boss room.

+- "useJsonLocalizationData": Can be set to true or false.
+If true, the game will use the localization file located in "RiverCityGirls_Data\StreamingAssets\LocalizationData" instead of its internal data.

+- "localizationKeys": A list of localization keys only used by the mod.
+Can also be used to replace any existing key used by the game.

 ## ** How to uninstall **